Updated on January 26, 2021

 The first 3-4 years of life is when the child acquires speech and language skills.
-These skills develop best when the child is exposed to world rich in sounds (hearing skills), sights and exposure to the speech and language of their parent and care givers.
+These skills develop best when the child is exposed to a world rich in sounds (hearing skills), sights and to the speech and language of their parent and caregivers.

 What is the difference between voice, speech and language?

-This is the sound made from vibration of the vocal folds when air is pushed from the lungs through the larynx (refer to Figure 1).
+1. Voice.
+This is the sound made from the vibration of the vocal folds when air is pushed from the lungs through the larynx.

+2. Speech.
 Speech is created by talking to express language and requires coordinated muscle actions of the vocal folds, tongue, lips and jaw.
-Speech is controlled by the Broca’s and Wernicke’s area on left side of the brain (refer to Figure 2).
+Speech is controlled by the Broca’s and Wernicke’s area on the left side of the brain.

 Communication Disorder Red Flags

 Communication is a process of exchanging verbal or non-verbal information between individuals.
-It involves the receptive (ability to understand) language, expressive (production of words to convey messages) language, speech (sound of a spoken language) and pragmatic language (rules in a spoken language).
+It involves the receptive language (ability to understand), expressive language (production of words to convey messages), speech (sound of a spoken language) and pragmatic language (rules in a spoken language).